Daniel-Frederick/config-files/README.md

 1. `nvim ~/.bashrc`

-- If a bashrc file does note exist, create one: `touch ~/.bashrc`
+  a.
+If a bashrc file does note exist, create one: `touch ~/.bashrc`

 add a PS1: